 The answer lies in her claim-filled history.
 On the other hand, Shankar, who paid for small repairs out of his pocket, got a much better deal out of the same insurance company and also got to transfer his No Claim Bonus onto his new policy.

 One must exercise the discretion vested within him or her after a lot of thought and consideration.
-In circumstances that the payment of deductibles is close to or higher than the claim amount, or when repeated claims will affect future premiums or when there is a chance of losing a hefty No Claim Bonus, it is best to avoid making claims from the car insurer or opt for no claim bonus add on cover.
+In circumstances where the payment of deductibles is close to or higher than the claim amount, or when repeated claims will affect future premiums or when there is a chance of losing a hefty No Claim Bonus, it is best to avoid making claims from the car insurer or opt for no claim bonus add on cover.

 A minor burn in one’s pocket will benefit the insured in the long run.
 An alternative that the policyholder can avail is to purchase the small repair add-on to cover such expenses – but do so if the said cover comes at a reasonable price.